-Tips for Negotiating in a Sellers Market
+Tips for Negotiating in a Seller's Market

-Because home buyers generally have very little interest in the real estate market when they are not buying a home, they don't always know how the market moves from one season to another, much less from month to month.
+Because homebuyers generally have very little interest in the real estate market when they are not buying a home, they don't always know how the market moves from one season to another, much less from month to month.
 It's one of the reasons that the most important thing you can do is trust your real estate agent to advise on market conditions.

-Preparing the Home Buying Offer in a Seller's Market
+Preparing the Homebuying Offer in a Seller's Market

-- Submit Preapproval and Proof of Funds Documentation.
-If your preapproval letter is from an out-of-area broker or lender, get a local preapproval instead.
+- Submit preapproval and proof of funds documentation: If your preapproval letter is from an out-of-area broker or lender, get a local preapproval instead.
 Match your preapproval letter to your sales price and date it the same day as your offer.

 Ask Your Agent to Call the Listing Agent for Tips

 Listing agents are often very busy.
-If your agent can save the listing agent some time by preparing the offer correctly, the listing agent might be inclined to recommend your offer over an offer from another agent who did not complete the offer the way the seller expects.
+If your agent can save the listing agent some time by preparing the offer correctly, the listing agent might be more inclined to recommend your offer over an offer from another agent who did not complete the offer the way the seller expects.

 Jump on That Seller's Market Showing

 Don't be that buyer who wants to wait until the weekend to view a home in a seller's market.
 By the weekend, that home could be sold.
 Try to be one of the first showings.
 Sellers usually don't enjoy having buyers come through their homes at all hours of the day, so most would like to see their home sold quickly.
 If you write a good, fast, and clean offer, your chances of acceptance are far better than those of a buyer who is unprepared.